-Today, the Amalfi Drive has formed a barrier between the town and the sea, and those wishing to reach the water's edge have to use one of the passageways such as that in Piazza Umberto I, originally constructed as a shelter for boats during high tide and which now appears like the backstage of a theater facing the sea.
-The Church of San Salvatore del Bireto, where the coronation of the Doges of the Republic of Amalfi once took place, is located here.
+Today, the famed Amalfitana" coast road has formed a barrier between the town and the sea, and those wishing to reach the water's edge have to use one of the passageways such as that in Piazza Umberto I, originally constructed as a shelter for boats during high tide and which now appears like the backstage of a theater facing the sea.
+The Church of San Salvatore de' Birecto, where the coronation of the Doges of the Republic of Amalfi once took place, is located here.

 Another place to visit, if only for its incredibly panoramic position, is the sparkling majolica-domed Collegiate Church of Santa Maria Maddalena which dominates the entire eastern side of the town with its baroque-style facade and soaring bell tower.

 - Traditional festivals in Atrani:

-- Santa Maddalena, patron saint of Atrani (22 July)
+- Santa Maddalena (Mary Magdalene), patron saint of Atrani (22 July)